Katerina-Pap/MA-cont-shiny-app/overview.md

 A worked out data example, including missing summary statistics, is provided as a default data set.
 A data template is given under the [`Data upload and pre-processing`] tab and should be used to prepare your data accordingly, for example long format is required.
-- Use the upload button to upload your dataset and follow the steps to fill-in any missing data
+- Use the 'Browse' button to upload your dataset and follow the steps to fill-in any missing data
 - Once your data set is full (no missing data), proceed to the [`View final data`] tab

 The tool is designed to perform meta-analysis of continuous aggregate data (AD) measured at baseline (pre-treatment) and follow-up (post-treatment) [`Meta-Analysis`].